 When it comes to budgeting, we’ve found it is better to do keyword research first, rather than set up a CPC cap.
 This helps to get an idea for what competitors are bidding on and how much it will cost to compete.

 You’ll also learn which keywords are more valuable based on how many people are bidding and what their prices are; then shape your budget around that!
 You wouldn’t want to spend a single cent more than your competitors right?
-That’s
+That’s only natural.

 At iClick Media, we manage our clients’ daily budgets by taking a prioritization approach where the aim is to reduce the amount of Impression Share (IS) being lost to budget in our top performing campaigns.
 Once the top performing campaign isn’t losing impression share to budget, we allocate budget to the next best campaign and so on.
 This kind of approach to budget management ensures that the account is spending money in the best possible places.